-Special Japanese language courses are offered for PEPP scholars beginning in September prior to arrival and running into the fall semester of the first year, with additional classes taking place at the end of the following spring semester.
+Special Japanese language courses may be offered for PEPP scholars later in the year.
 In principle, attendance is mandatory.

 5. Lunch seminar

 As part of Seminar on Economics I, II, and III, we hold a lunch seminar on Monday in the 3rd period (11:40~) in module AB each semester for the first three semesters.
 Lunch seminar is a key forum for students to present, exchange, and discuss their research progress.
 All students at various stages present their research work and discuss others' work.
 Attendance is mandatory.
 Specific instructions and a schedule will be provided at the beginning of each semester.
 Your goal in the first year's lunch seminar is to develop a good research proposal for your master thesis, based on which your advisors are determined (see 7.
 Advisors).